jxc03/COM517/Week 1 - Intro Python/python_tasksREADME.md

 78.53981633974483
 ```

-#Add explanation / breakdown of code to every T
+#Add explanation / breakdown of code to every tasks